 The City's CDBG funded programs and projects are not intended to generate any program income up to today.
-Funds returned to the line of credit are a result of programs and projects completed or cancelled with a balance of unused funds.
+Funds returned to the line of credit have been normally a result of programs and projects completed or cancelled with a balance of unused funds.